-9. Lease commitment
+8. Lease commitment

-The Organization has entered into a lease for office premises which expires on July 31, 2022.
-The annual minimum lease payments for the 2022 fiscal year are \$18,361.
+The Organization has entered into a lease for office premises which expires on January 31, 2026.

-The Organization has entered into a lease for office premises which expires on September 30, 2024.
-The annual minimum lease payments for the next three years are as follows:
+The Organization has entered into a lease for office premises which expires on November 30, 2025.

+The annual minimum lease payments for the next four years are as follows:

-10. Impact of the global pandemic
+9. Impact of the global pandemic

 The global pandemic of the virus known as COVID-19 led the Canadian Federal government, as well as provincial and local governments, to impose measures, such as restricting foreign travel, mandating self-isolations and physical distancing, and closing non-essential businesses.
 These measures have temporarily reduced certain operations of the Organization.
-The Organization continues to provide support through it's programs despite restrictions placed on international travel.